changsukang/openvpn_log/README.md

 /installed/directory/monthly_report.py -f -m last -s your_vpn_1
 /installed/directory/monthly_report.py -f -m last -s your_vpn_2
 ```
 '-s' means the same as being described at 'run.sh.' '-f' decides to attach full logs.
-It means every records who connected openvpn when with how much traffic for one connection.
-Without it, your monthly report includes only a summary who connected openvpn how many times with how much traffic for a month. '-m' points for which month the report is built for.
+They mean all records: who connected openvpn, when and how much traffic for one connection.
+Without it, your monthly report includes only a summary: who connected openvpn, how many times and how much traffic for a month. '-m' points for which month the report is built for.
 If '-m last' is set, the report is for the last month.
 Otherwise, for this month.
 You may want to use 'this' to check logs in middle of a month and to use 'last' to issue monthly reports for last month on every first day.

 ## make logs/ directory
 $ mkdir /installed/directory/logs/

 ## init.db
 After setting env.yaml up especially for 'db', please run init.db to generate tables.
-Each vpn will have a table whose name is vpn_keyword + '\_log.'
+Each openvpn will have a table whose name is vpn_keyword + '\_log.'
 For example, the table name for 'your_vpn_1' will be 'your_vpn_1_log.'

 ## crontab
 It's time to set cron up to run 'run.sh' and 'send.sh.'